ggcdevs/pente3D.ai/planning/phase/progress.md

 - Addition of fileIO utilities for download/upload
 - Comprehensive test suite for all scenarios

+### Chunk 4.1: Modal System ✅ COMPLETE - Completed: June 1, 2025
+- ✅ **Base Modal System**: Abstract modal class with backdrop and focus management
+- ✅ **MenuModal Class**: Main menu with game management options
+- ✅ **SettingsModal Class**: Settings interface with live preview capability
+- ✅ **DialogManager Class**: Centralized dialog system for confirmations and alerts
+- ✅ **Keyboard Navigation**: Full keyboard support with Tab trapping and Escape handling
+- ✅ **Accessibility**: ARIA attributes, focus management, and screen reader support
+- ✅ **Animations**: Smooth fade and scale transitions for modal appearance
+- ✅ **Responsive Design**: Mobile-friendly layouts with media queries
+- ✅ **Testing**: 139 new tests across unit and integration tests

+**Key Deliverables:**
+- Abstract Modal base class with EventEmitter for custom events
+- MenuModal with new game, load, save, export, import, and settings options
+- SettingsModal with color, size, and display preference controls
+- DialogManager with info, warning, error, and confirm dialog types
+- Full keyboard navigation with Tab cycling and Escape to close
+- Responsive design working on mobile and desktop screens
+- Integration with main.ts including menu button in UI

+**Commits:**
+- Implementation of complete modal system with all classes
+- Addition of EventEmitter utility for browser compatibility
+- Comprehensive test suite for all modal components
+- TypeScript fixes and integration with existing codebase

 ## 🚧 Next Steps

-### Immediate Next: Chunk 4.1 - Modal System
+### Immediate Next: Chunk 4.2 - Settings System
 **Target Completion:** June 2025
 **Planned Work:**
-- Base modal system with backdrop and focus management
-- Main menu modal with navigation options
-- Settings modal with live preview
-- Confirmation dialogs for destructive actions
+- Visual customization for all game elements
-- Keyboard navigation and accessibility
+- Preset themes and custom theme creation
+- Real-time preview of settings changes
-- Modal animations and transitions
+- Settings persistence and migration
-- Responsive layout for different screen sizes
+- Integration with renderer for live updates

 ### Chunk 3.1: Undo/Redo System ✅ COMPLETE - Completed: February 1, 2025
 - ✅ **Enhanced History Navigation**: goToMove() method for jumping to any point in history